-Though all the Kumbh Melas holds almost similar quantity of devotees but the name of Haridwar comes at the top of all Indian pilgrimages.
+Though all the Kumbh Melas hold an almost similar quantity of devotees the name of Haridwar comes at the top of all Indian pilgrimages.
 Hence the Kumbh Mela of Haridwar enjoys exceptional media coverage and Tourist traffic.
-The place is termed as the gateway to heaven in Hindu mythological scriptures.
-The Myth behind the celebration of Kumbh Mela in Haridwar goes like this, after the Deva-Asura war, which went on for quite some time, both the involved parties came to a conclusion that they instead of fighting should come together and churn the milky ocean to obtain the Elixir.
+The place has been termed the gateway to heaven in Hindu mythological scriptures.
+The Myth behind the celebration of Kumbh Mela in Haridwar goes like this, after the Deva-Asura war, which went on for quite some time, both the involved parties concluded that they instead of fighting should come together and churn the milky ocean to obtain the Elixir.
 The sea was churned and elixir was obtained but it was not meant for the Asura or the demons hence the god who appeared from the sea with the Kumbh or the pitcher of elixir ran from the chasing Asuras.
-In this chase a few drops fell on earth and now at these four places the Kumbh Mela is conducted.
+In this case, a few drops fell on earth and now at these four places, the Kumbh Mela is conducted.

 How to get to Kumbh mela-

 Air:- The nearest airport to Haridwar is Jolly Grant Airport in Dehradun.
-Direct planes are available to the major cities like Delhi and Mumbai from Deradun.
+Direct planes are available to major cities like Delhi and Mumbai from Dehradun.
 Anyone can rent a taxi from outside the airport.

 Train:- Haridwar railway station connects it with other parts of the country.
 It has good rail connectivity with key cities of India like Mumbai, Kolkata, Patna, Dehradun, Delhi, Jaipur and many more.